13 Feb 17

 It is a privilege and a pleasure to run a series of museum events where the principles of social inclusion and diversity are at the forefront of theory and practice.
 Museum objects indeed matter.
 Communities of people matter too.
 Blue-eyed Barbara: you won my heart.

-Handling objects is held every third Monday of the month.
+Sensory objects is held every third Monday of the month.
 Join us as we explore objects and stories using sight, sound, smell, touch and taste.
 The February workshop on convict love tokens is booked out.

-Full details and bookings for March to June at Eventbrite.
+Full details and bookings at Eventbrite.